Gliger13/correlation_map/README.md

 # Author
 Made by:
-Andrey Zanevskiy (@Gliger13), Belarus
+Andrey Zaneuski (@Gliger13), Belarus
-As course work for Belarusian State University faculty of Radiophysics and Computer Technology
+As diploma work for Belarusian State University faculty of Radiophysics and Computer Technology